Table of Contents

 npm run build

-Start the game — your inventory panel appears as a stone-themed draggable window that auto-sizes to fit its contents.
-Pick up items and watch the list update in real-time!
+Start the game.
+Your inventory panel appears as a draggable window that auto-sizes to fit its contents.
+Pick up items and watch the list update in real-time.
 Drag the title bar to reposition, or right-click to close.

 For development, use watch mode so changes rebuild automatically: